 An internally displaced person, or IDP, is someone who has been forced to flee their home but never cross an international border.
 These individuals seek safety anywhere they can find it—in nearby towns, schools, settlements, internal camps, even forests and fields.
 IDPs, which include people displaced by internal strife and natural disasters, are the largest group that UNHCR assists.
 Unlike refugees, IDPs are not protected by international law or eligible to receive many types of aid because they are legally under the protection of their own government.

-Countries with some the largest internally displaced populations are Colombia, Syria, Democratic Republic of the Congo and Somalia.
+Countries with some the largest internally displaced populations are Colombia, Syria, Democratic Republic of the Congo and Yemen.

 are internally displaced around the world

 A stateless person is someone who is not a citizen of any country.
 Citizenship is the legal bond between a government and an individual, and allows for certain political, economic, social and other rights of the individual, as well as the responsibilities of both government and citizen.
 A person can become stateless due to a variety of reasons, including sovereign, legal, technical or administrative decisions or oversights.
 The Universal Declaration of Human Rights underlines that “Everyone has the right to a nationality.”